FAQ

 One of the most important aspects to the planning perfect session is location selection.
 Choosing the right location is SO important to the outcome of your session.
 Across my sessions formats I work with a range of location options:

-Ok, the most common thing Im asked for is greener than green local park locations.
+Ok, the most common thing I am asked for is greener than green local park locations.
 Sorry but we can do SO much better than that, we live in one of the worlds most beautiful cities, so lets think a little bigger.
 I hunt WIDE scenic spaces.
-Unless we are shooting an urban location, I look for natural outdoor spaces that are wide and uninterrupted by traffic, houses & jungle gyms.
+Unless we are shooting an urban location, I look for natural outdoor spaces that are wide & uninterrupted by traffic, houses & jungle gyms.
 I can suggest a range of locations with different feels, colour tones.
-Your location and backdrop will impact your session look significantly, so I always discuss with clients their decor colour schemes at home, a client with a super white neutral home possibly wont wants giant green canvases adorning their walls?!
+Your location & backdrop will impact your session look significantly, so I always discuss with clients their decor colour schemes at home, a client with a super white neutral home possibly wont wants giant green canvases adorning their walls?!
 Some locations are on our door step and some further ‘afield’ (you see what I did there! – total Mum joke) – it’s worth the drive trust me!
 Keep in perspective it may not be every year you get around to organising portraits that will last a lifetime so let’s make it count!
-Im also always open to suggestions so lets brainstorm this further if you’re keen!
+Im also always open to suggestions so let’s brainstorm this further if you’re keen!

 Why is my session at Sunset (or sunrise)?
 Quite simply – light.
 I cannot produce the colour tones and beautiful soft aesthetic you see across my portfolio of outdoor sessions at any time other than golden hour – which is the hour before sunset.
 I realise at some times of the year this is challenging with you kids as sunset is quite late, however this is something I do not compromise on, as it ultimately compromises on quality.
 I promise that for one evening bending the “routine” with kids will be totally worth it.
-Most kids are totally fine and even the ones that aren’t you’d never know about from the galleries, because quite simply, I’m not bad at my job.
+Most kids are totally fine & even the ones that aren’t you’d never know about from the galleries, because quite simply, I’m not bad at my job.
 I’ve done this before (a lot) so trust me to make it work!

 General